 On May 8, 2017, we announced the development of a potential new credit risk transfer structure featuring the issuance of securities through special-purpose trust vehicles that qualify as real estate mortgage investment conduits or "REMICs".
+On April 23, 2018, we released an updated prospectus and an amended and restated master trust agreement for pools of single-family loans with issue dates on and after May 1, 2018.
+These documents permit us to effectuate the proposed new structure.
 The proposed structure is designed to expand the current investor base for credit risk transfer securities.
+We may begin issuing credit risk transfer securities utilizing the proposed structure later this year, subject to FHFA approval, market conditions and other factors.
 If we issue credit risk transfer securities utilizing the proposed structure or any alternative structure, the market liquidity for the Notes may be adversely affected independent of the performance of the Reference Obligations.